 - Prior approval requirements.

-- Where the title will vest.
+- Where title to the equipment will vest.

 Property Control System